bytebase/bytebase.com-old/content/docs/vcs-integration/name-and-organize-schema-files.md

 #### Database Name (Required)

 Database name should exactly match the destined database name.
 The match is **case-sensitive.** However, this may still cause ambiguity if the project contains multiple databases with the same name (this is not uncommon in practice, e.g. you give the same database name across all environments).
-In such case, include [Environment Name](#environment-name-optional) in the template.
+In such case, include **Environment Identifier** in the template.

 #### Migration Type (Required)